Tutorial: Agent Collaboration

 - Teaching agents your workspace

-- Using plugins for structured work
+- Using shards for structured work

 - Best practices for human-agent workflow